What is the Development Team?

 I’m a freshman in high school, should I join the Development or Racing Team?

-That depends on you!
-If you want the experience of a high school sport, then join the Racing Team.
+If you have never rowed before, you should take a Learn-to-Row class.
+After that, it partly depends on you!
+If you want the experience of a rigorous high school sport, and the coach thinks you are ready for the commitment, then join the Racing Team.
 If you are just looking for an activity to do recreationally, then join the Development Team.

 Can I switch from the Development Team to the Racing Team during the year?